ava-labs/avalanche-docs/docs/tooling/avalanche-cli.md

 ### Node Devnet Wiz

-The `node devnet wiz` command creates a devnet and deploys, sync and validate a subnet into it.
-It creates the subnet if so needed.
+The `node devnet wiz` command creates a devnet and deploys, sync and validate a Subnet into it.
+It creates the Subnet if so needed.

 **Usage:**